driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 First things first, the actual code can be found [here](https://github.com/driesvr/MatchMolSeries).
 The logic behind MMS is well described in the paper linked above, but the broad strokes of it are fairly intuitive.
 Let’s assume you’re a medical chemist working on a new series.
 You make a few analogues on a given position.
 The data comes back and you notice that the SAR is really similar to that of another set of compounds you worked once upon a time for a different target.
 Intriguing!
 You dust off your old ELN, looking for the most potent substituents you made back then and put them into synthesis.

-In a nutshell, that's what MMS does, only systematically.
-By finding other compound series where the SAR on a given position appears to track similarly, typically on different targets and/or scaffolds, we can use those other series to decide on what other groups we can try on a given position of our own scaffold.
+The above is in a nutshell what MMS does, except MMS enables you to do it systematically.
+By finding other compound series where the SAR on a given position appears to track similarly (typically on different targets and/or scaffolds) we can use those other series to decide on what other groups we can try on a given position of our own scaffold.

 On a practical level, we can break it down into a few steps.
 - Break apart all compounds into cores and fragments